Hiimus/arca_bookstore/TESTING.md

   <img src="readme/images/product-details-2.JPG">
 </details>

-- As a non-registered user I want to view to see the total price of the products in the bag so that I can have control of my spendings.
+- As a non-registered user I want to view the total price of the products in the bag so that I can have control of my spendings.
     - A non-registered user is able to see the total price of the products on the shopping bag page, and also on the checkout page.

 <details>